artsy/eigen/docs/developing_a_feature.md

 ## Still Need Help?

-Ask for help in the #platform-mobile slack channel, we will be happy to assist!
+Ask for help in the #practice-mobile slack channel, we will be happy to assist!